 I knew that in order for me to move forward with Virtual Gurus and to scale the company, I had to get over that fear.
 One of the most important things about being a business owner is that you have to hit fear head on, and not be afraid of what’s going to happen because really, you’re your own worst critic.

 At Virtual Gurus, we don’t just provide virtual services, we focus on making a social impact.
 I’m a marginalized folk, and I’ve always struggled with finding work so it was very important to me to be able to provide work for other marginalized folx.
-Many of our contractors are Indigenous, people that immigrated to Canada; part of the LGBTQ community, people who are transitioning genders, single stay-at-home moms who are trying to make ends meet, or students who are trying to put food on the table while they’re trying to learn.
+Many of our contractors are First Nation, Métis and Inuit peoples that immigrated to Canada; part of the LGBTQ community, people who are transitioning genders, single stay-at-home moms who are trying to make ends meet, or students who are trying to put food on the table while they’re trying to learn.
 We have expanded our platform to provide work to those people.

 It’s important to leverage your community support systems.
 Some great examples are Native Women Lead, your local startup community, and local accelerators.
 These communities and startup programs helped me more than anything.
 I started traveling a lot and leveraged opportunities to get myself out there.
 Now you can imagine being somebody who is deathly afraid of public speaking having to do that!
 It was a bit scary but I realized that if I wanted to move Virtual Gurus forward, I really had no choice.
 I needed to put myself out there.